BrianInGermany/oldcardgames/all_collections/_posts/2022-12-19-dummy_tarot.markdown

 | Unclaimed and Won | 20 from Loser to Winner   |

 ### Bonuses
-Bonus points in Dummy Tarot are awarded regardless of whether the player claimed the game, and do not need to be announce beforehand.
+Bonus points in Straw Man Tarot are awarded regardless of whether the player claimed the game, and do not need to be announce beforehand.

 | Bonus        | Description                                        | Value |
 | ------------ | -------------------------------------------------- | ----- |